 2. Specific value.
 When you read the job description, work through each point and build a picture of how you specifically can solve that problem for the client.
 Match all of your experience and skills to the duties and responsibilities and fully prepare for the question “what can you bring to the role” or similar.

 3. Knowledge gaps.
 There may be some gaps in your experience or skills so rather than just accepting that you haven’t dealt with a particular database/platform, or perhaps are lacking in pensions knowledge, get researching these areas by having a look at the different systems or doing a spot of revision about the latest pension legislation.
 Then when you are asked about these areas you can answer that although it’s not your strength you have done some work to get more up to speed.
-The interviewer will like your new found knowledge, however, will be even more impressed that you have put in that extra effort.
+The interviewer will like your new found knowledge, and will be even more impressed that you have put in that extra effort.

 4. Push and Pull factors.
 Reasons for leaving previous and current jobs will be guaranteed questions at your interview, and your focus should be on positive reasons for going (pull) to the next job rather than negative reasons for leaving (push) the previous.
 We have all had a job that didn’t work out due to factors that we couldn’t control and your reasons for leaving will be perfectly valid, however, at interview try to remain upbeat and positive across the board including at this crucial part of the meeting.